Synonyms: PRX002, RO7046015, RG7935, NEOD002

 Prasinezumab is a humanized IgG1 monoclonal antibody directed against aggregated α-synuclein.
 Genetic and pathological evidence suggest that this protein plays a central role in the pathogenesis of Parkinson's disease (PD) and other α-synucleinopathies such as dementia with Lewy bodies (DLB).
 In mouse models of PD and DLB, the mouse version of PRX002, 9E4, has been reported to reduce a C-terminally truncated form of α-synuclein that is considered neurotoxic, as well as α-synuclein propagation from cell to cell, neuropathology, and behavioral endpoints (e.g., Games et al., 2013; Games et al., 2014; Masliah et al., 2011).

 In March 2014, Prothena, in partnership with Roche, began a single-center study in 40 healthy adults younger than 66 to compare the safety and pharmacokinetics of a single infusion of 0.3, 1, 3, 10, or 30 mg/kg to placebo.
-This trial assessed peripheral target engagement (Mar 2015 news story, company press release).
-At the 2015 AD/PD conference, Prothena reported that the antibody was safe, well-tolerated, and dose-dependently reduced the concentration of free α-synuclein in the blood down to 4 percent; data were subsequently published (Schenk et al, 2017).
+This trial assessed peripheral target engagement (Mar 2015 conference news; company press release).
+At the 2015 AD/PD conference, Prothena reported that the antibody was safe, well-tolerated, and dose-dependently reduced the concentration of free α-synuclein in the blood down to 4 percent; data were subsequently published (Schenk et al., 2017).

-Notably, this trial explored the use of smartphone measures to monitor clinical changes, showing that these digital markers closely correlate with the MDS-UPDRS but may be more sensitive (May 2017 conference story).
+Notably, this trial explored the use of smartphone measures to monitor clinical changes, showing that these digital markers closely correlate with the MDS-UPDRS but may be more sensitive (May 2017 conference news).

-In June 2017, Roche started PASADENA, a two-year Phase 2 study comparing the efficacy of two doses of intravenous Prasinezumab to placebo in 300 people with early PD.
+In June 2017, Roche started PASADENA, a two-year Phase 2 study comparing the efficacy of monthly infusions of 1,500 or 4,500 mg prasinezumab to placebo in 316 people with newly diagnosed PD and mild symptoms.
+Participants must not be on dopamine replacement therapy, although they can take monoamine oxidase-B inhibitors.
 A one-year, placebo-controlled, double-blind period will be followed by another year in which all participants receive the antibody but are blinded to dose.
 The primary outcome is change on the MDS-UPDRS global score; secondary outcomes include change in dopamine transporter imaging as per DaTscan, as well as a range of clinical, safety, and pharmacokinetic measures (for details, see April 2018 conference news).
 In December 2018, recruitment was completed with 316 participants enrolled at 64 study sites in the U.S. and Europe.

-In September 2020, Roche presented 1-year results at the International Congress of Parkinson's and Movement Disorders.
-Prasinezumab had been generally safe and tolerable in this trial, but missed the primary efficacy outcome.
+In April 2020, Roche announced that the trial had missed the primary efficacy outcome on the MDS-UPDRS, but generated positive signals on multiple secondary and exploratory endpoints (Apr 2020 news).
+In September 2020, the company presented one-year results at the International Congress of Parkinson's and Movement Disorders.
+Prasinezumab had been generally safe and tolerable in this trial but had not significantly slowed decline on the MDS-UPDRS.
 The treatment showed a trend toward benefit on the UPDRS Part III, which measures decline in motor function, and on several pre-specified tests of motor function, including the mobile phone-based endpoints.
 The low and high dose performed similarly well.
-DaT-SPECT showed little change in placebo or treatment groups, (see poster Pagano et al., 2020, Prothena company slides).
-An ongoing one-year blinded extention is set to run until early 2021.
+DaT-SPECT showed little change in placebo or treatment groups.
+An ongoing one-year blinded extension is set to run until early 2021, and will be followed by a five-year open-label treatment with the 1,500 mg dose.
+According to data presented at the 2021 AD/PD conference, the antibody significantly slowed decline on the UPDRS Part III or the digital motor score by one-quarter to one-third, and participants with more severe and faster-progressing symptoms benefitted more from treatment.
+In a prespecified analysis of subgroups who had more symptoms, or were taking MAO-B inhibitors, the antibody reportedly cut decline between 40 and 64 percent (Apr 2021 news).

-For all clinical trials on PRX002, see clinicaltrials.gov.
+For all clinical trials on prasinezumab, see clinicaltrials.gov.

 - α-Synuclein Antibodies Enter Phase 2, Sans Biomarker